hannesgnann-hub/easyalias/windows_src/docs/ARCHITECTURE.md

 - validate shortcut names
 - update the cmd command preview live
 - persist optional Windows shortcut suggestions with one click
+- paginate the 31 built-in Git, Docker, build, and utility suggestions
 - open the import scanner from the header and review safe legacy `.cmd`/`.bat` candidates
+- sort favorites before regular shortcuts
+- selectively export and restore portable JSON backups
+- restore or permanently remove shortcuts from the 30-day Trash
-- display, edit, and delete shortcuts
+- display, edit, and move shortcuts to Trash
 - call Tauri commands when the app runs natively

 The most important types: